Meet the 2014 and earlier Voice Award winners whose work and personal stories of resilience are educating the public about behavioral health.

 Jean Campbell, Ph.D.

-This year, Dr. Campbell retired as a research professor in mental health at the University of Missouri St. Louis.
-As a mental health consumer, researcher, speaker, mentor, and director of the university’s Program in Consumer Studies and Training, Dr. Campbell has advanced the understanding of consumer issues and promoted the use of choice in the delivery of mental health services.
+This year, Ms. Campbell retired as a research professor in mental health at the University of Missouri-St. Louis.
+As a mental health consumer, researcher, speaker, mentor, and director of the university’s Program in Consumer Studies and Training, she has advanced the understanding of consumer issues and promoted the use of choice in the delivery of mental health services.

-She helped establish peer-run programs as an evidence-based practice to promote a recovery-based mental health system, eventually becoming principle investigator of the largest, most rigorous study of peer-run programs.
+She helped establish peer-run programs as an evidence-based practice to promote a recovery-based mental health system.
+Eventually, she became principal investigator of the largest, most rigorous study of peer-run programs.

-Dr. Campbell served on SAMHSA’s Center for Mental Health Services’ National Advisory Council’s Subcommittee on Consumer/Survivor Issues and is on the National Consumer Advisory Board for OptumHealth and SAMHSA’s Advisory Council for Women’s Services.
+Ms. Campbell served on the SAMHSA Center for Mental Health Services’ (CMHS) National Advisory Council’s Subcommittee on Consumer/Survivor Issues and is on the National Consumer Advisory Board for OptumHealth and SAMHSA’s Advisory Council for Women’s Services.

 Lacy Kendrick Burk